Role Hierarchy

 "Cannot manage this role"

-The target role is above RoleLogic's role.
-Drag RoleLogic higher in your server's role settings.
+The target role is above RoleLogic.
+Drag RoleLogic higher in server settings.

 Rules work for some roles but not others

-Check the hierarchy for each role in your rule.
-Some might be manageable while others aren't.
+Check hierarchy for each role.
+Some may be manageable while others aren't.

 Nothing is working